shadowsocks/shadowsocks-android/.github/issue_template.md

-Please check contributing guidelines before posting your issue.
-Thanks!
+# DO NOT POST SUPPORT REQUESTS OR GENERAL QUESTIONS IN THIS ISSUE TRACKER

+Please use the forum at https://discourse.shadowsocks.org/c/implementations/shadowsocks-android instead.

+Otherwise, read contributing guidelines before removing everything above and including this line, or your issue may be closed.

 ### Environment